Maej01/MaePlayer/README.md

 # MaePlayer
-Mae Player is a audio and video media player created with VB and the widows media player dll.
+Mae Player is a audio and video media player created with C# and the widows media player dll.
+MaePlayerApplicationFiles: contains the .exe file; MaePlayer-C#-Files: contains the C# program files;